SamualJHatfield/MedSplorer/README.md

 This is the code for an app which connects the Pubmed API to the OpenAI model GPT-3.5-turbo If you like a response, copy it to your clipboard before your next query!

+Dependencies:
+You will need to install python from command line, pip install openai, pip install biopython, pip install ttkthemes, and pip install lxlm

+How to run code:
+Download MedSplorer.py
+Navigate to the folder you downloaded the file to within the command line run "python Medsplorer.py"

 Instructions:

 1) Enter a valid email address in the 'EMail' field.
 This is a requirement of the PubMed API.